hobyst/flmidi-kompletekontrol/docs/user/installation.rst

 Introduction
 ============

-The Komplete Kontrol keyboards by themselves work just fine as a standard MIDI device on any device that supports MIDI over USB.
+The Komplete Kontrol keyboards by themselves work just fine as a standard MIDI device with any device that supports MIDI over USB.
 But the deep integration features for DAWs require an additional MIDI device that is only created by the Native Instruments drivers that come bundled with the Komplete Kontrol software when they detect a keyboard has been connected to the host computer.
 In order to properly understand the